Generose Corporation dba Risingline Terms and Conditions of Service

 Client may submit a Change Request by requesting additions or modifications outside the parameters of the original services requested in the Order.
 Client understands that Change Requests may result in additional charges as specified in our published service rates as posted on the risingline.com website.

 14. Third Party Materials

-Client must supply, pay directly, or reimburse Contractor for any third-party tangible products required in a Project including third party photography, stock photography and stock graphics.
+Client must supply, pay directly, or reimburse Contractor for any tangible third-party products required in a Project, including third-party photography, stock photography, and stock graphics.
 Client shall obtain all necessary copyright permissions and privacy releases for Third Party Materials provided to Contractor.

 15. Trademarks and Copyrights of Client Materials

 15.1 Client will retain full copyright for any copyrighted Client Materials provided to Contractor for inclusion in a Project.
-Client grants Contractor permission to display Client Materials and Transferred Property on the Web, in Contractor's portfolio, and in other marketing material.
-For example, Contractor has the right to display a Web design created by the Contractor which includes the Client logo.
+Client grants Contractor permission to display Client Materials and Transferred Property on the Web, in Contractor's portfolio, and other marketing material.
+For example, Contractor has the right to display a Web design created by the Contractor, which includes the Client logo.

-15.2 Client unconditionally guarantees Contractor that Client Materials and all elements of text, graphics, photos, designs, trademarks, or other material furnished to Contractor for development are owned by Client or that Client has permission from the lawful owner to use material.
+15.2 Client unconditionally guarantees Contractor that Client Materials and all elements of text, graphics, photos, designs, trademarks, or other material furnished to Contractor for development are owned by Client or that Client has permission from the lawful owner to use the material.
 Client will hold harmless, protect, defend, and indemnify Contractor and its subcontractors from any claim or suit arising from the use of material furnished by the Client.